dungthtd9126/CTF-note/patch/readme.md

 - In my case, copy all files in folder **/lib/x86_64-linux-gnu**

+	- If you do that, I recommend you convert libc.so.6 file inside that folder to a symlink with given libc (if has) by the author for absolutely correct libc file

 Use this script when pwninit got errors with library files

 Example: